AdamHayball/RPiZero2W-Pwnagotchi/README.md

   ~~~
 ## Final Testing and Backup

 With the Pwnagotchi fully functional, it was tested to ensure it could capture WiFi handshakes and provide access via the web GUI.
-The `.pcap` files could be downloaded directly from the web interface, and plugins enabled hash cracking using tools like hashcat.
+The `.pcap` files could be downloaded directly from the web interface, and plugins enabled online hash cracking using `wpa-sec` to perform this task automatically when internet is available to the pwnagotchi.

 As a final step, a backup of the setup was created using Win32 Disk Imager:

   # Using Win32 Disk Imager to create a backup image
+  - The GUI for Win32 Disk Imager is self explanatory but unintuitive and will provide you with a full `.img` disk image roughly the size of the micro SD cards capacity.

 This completed the setup, providing a fully functional and portable stealth Pwnagotchi system.
 Power is provided via a battery bank and the whole setup fits conveniently in a pocket or backpack.